Denise-R/randomly_generated_mosaic_scarf_pattern/README.md

 ## __Creating a Graphic Pattern__

 ### __Section 8:__
 In this section, the stitch pattern produced for each odd row is modified and added to the list <span style="color:blue">final_graphic</span> so that a graphic representation of the repeating rectangular block can be created.
-To do this every unique stitch that shows up on the final knit scarf in the main color will be represented by a 1, and every unique stitch that shows up in the contrast color will be represented by a 0.
+To do this every unique stitch that shows up on the final knit scarf in the main color will be represented by a 0, and every unique stitch that shows up in the contrast color will be represented by a 1.

 Additionally, the pattern switches between the main color and contrast color every 4 rows.
-This causes all stitches knit (represented in the list <span style="color:blue">graphic</span> by a 1) using the contrast color will appear the same as slipped stitches knit using the main color and vice versa.
-To visualize this all rows knit using the contrast color (odd indices of <span style="color:blue">graphic</span>) will need to be changed so that 1 (knit stitches) are changed to 0 and 0 (slipped stitches) are changed to 1.
+This causes all stitches knit (represented in the list <span style="color:blue">graphic</span> by a 0) using the contrast color to appear the same as slipped stitches knit using the main color and vice versa.
+To visualize this all rows knit using the contrast color (odd indices of <span style="color:blue">graphic</span>) will need to be changed so that 0 (knit stitches) are changed to 1 and 1 (slipped stitches) are changed to 0.

 Finally, the 4, all-knit rows will also be added to the list <span style="color:blue">final_graphic</span>.